MichailZyusko/interview-preparation/Interview questions.md

     5. What are side effects in functional programming?
     6. Encoding vs. encryption vs. hashing.
     7. What is idempotence?
+    8. Do you prefer a declarative or imperative approach?
+    9. What are hash functions?
+Can you provide examples?
 - Architecture & System design ☑️
     1. Explain SOLID principles.
     2. If you are creating a system from scratch, tell us what technologies you will use, what database, what programming language, and why?